Residual Entropy of Glasses and the Third Law Expression: Thermodynamic state space

 \subsection{Frozen and active coordinates}

-There is an interesting class of TCs.
-When Kline and Koenig studied the definition of a state variable, they considered the following example \cite{Kline57}.
-The properties of water in a container do not change when they are measured at any elevation $H$ at which the container is held: they depend only on $T$ and $V$.
+The most important quantity in thermodynamics is energy.
+The concept of {\it thermodynamic relevance}, as introduced in Sec.~\ref{sec:TCgeneral}, plays a role through its relation with energy.
+Even a seemingly trivial coordinate, such as the center of mass in a gas, can become a genuine TC, when it is energetically relevant.
+When Kline and Koenig studied the definition of a state variable, they considered the following example \cite{Kline57,Hatsopoulos}.
+The properties of water in a container do not change when measured at different elevations $H$ at which the container is held; they depend only on $T$ and $V$.
 The FRE is expressed by these two coordinates, $(T, V) \equiv \{ X_{j}^{0}\}$.
-However, there is the case that $H$ affects the properties of water.
-In a hydraulic power plant, $H$ is the most important coordinate.
-When the gate of the upper pool is closed, the thermal communication between the top and bottom water is inhibited, and $H$ does not enter the FRE.
+However, there are cases in which $H$ does affect the properties of water.
+In a hydraulic power plant, the elevation $H$ is the most important coordinate, and the FRE depends on $H$.
+If the gate of the upper reservoir is closed so that thermal communication between the upper and lower water is prevented, $H$ no longer enters the FRE.
+In this case, $H$ is called a frozen coordinate.

-{\bf Definition 5: Frozen coordinates}
+{\bf Definition 6: Frozen coordinates}

 {\em Frozen coordinates are the thermodynamic coordinates that are irrelevant to the present scope of the problem}.